6K5EUQ/BE_WE/README.md

 ### 3D Globe Station Discovery

 Stations running BE_WE appear as markers on an interactive 3D globe.
 Operators can visually browse available stations worldwide and connect with a single click — no IP addresses or manual configuration needed.
-LAN stations are discovered automatically; WAN stations are reachable through an optional relay server.
+LAN stations are discovered automatically; WAN stations are reachable through the central server.

 ### Time Machine — Rewind the Spectrum